LuC-iTA-GHorg/demul_debugger/README.md

 > [!WARNING]
 > **Demul Version Compatibility**: This debugger was developed and verified **EXCLUSIVELY for Demul v0.7 (Build 251220 / `demul_251220`)**.
 Any other build or version of Demul is untested and may crash or fail to function due to static memory offset targets and hook addresses.

+> [!CAUTION]
+> **Antivirus / SmartScreen False Positives**: The compiled binaries in this repository are very likely to be flagged by Windows Defender, other antivirus engines, or VirusTotal as a trojan, "game hacking tool", or generic malware. **This is a false positive**, but an expected one — read [why this happens and what to do about it](#antivirus--smartscreen-false-positives) before reporting it as a bug or assuming the repository has been compromised.

 ---

 ## Supported Systems & Platforms